2024 Women's Premier League (cricket): Schedule

 The schedule of the first phase of the IPL 2024 was announced on 24 January 2024.
-The opening match of the tournament was played between the defending champions Mumbai Indians and the Delhi Capitals on 23 February 2024 at the M. Chinnaswamy Stadium, Bangalore.
+The opening match of the tournament was played between the defending champions Mumbai Indians and the Delhi Capitals on 23 February 2024 at the M. Chinnaswamy Stadium, Bengaluru.
 The final match was played on 17 March 2024 at the Arun Jaitley Stadium, Delhi with Royal Challengers Bangalore defeating the Delhi Capitals by 8 wickets.

 Personnel changes

 A total of 30 players were sold during the auction, nine of whom were from overseas.